spysabbir/laravel-shop_management-application/README.md

 Variable Name | Description
 --- | ---
-DB_* | database settings to connect the database with this project MAIL_* | database settings to send email via SMTP
+*DB | database settings for connect the database with this project *MAIL | mail settings for send email via smtp server *SMS | sms settings for send sms via bulksmsbd api

 - Now migrate and seed the database using
  ```